aws-amplify/docs/docs/lib/auth/fragments/flutter/signin_web_ui/20_platform_specific_setup.md

 ## How It Works
-Sign-in with web UI will display the sign-in UI inside a web view.
+Sign-in with web UI will display the sign-in UI inside a webview.
 After the sign-in process is complete, the sign-in UI will redirect back to your app.

 ## Android Platform Setup
 Add the following activity to the `AndroidManifest.xml` file in your app's `android` directory.
 Replace `myapp` with the "redirect signin URI" you provided to the CLI: